LED (PWM) Exercise

 - 220 Ohm resistor

-- 2 x male-male breadboard wires
+- 2 x male-to-male breadboard wires

-- Insert a 220Ohm resistor so that one end is in the same column as the wire from Pin 9.
-Place the other end of the resistor in a different row.
+- Insert a 220 Ω resistor with one end in the same column as the wire from pin 9 and the other end in a different row.

-3. Simulink Set-Up and PWM Testing
+4. Simulink Set-Up and PWM Testing

 Key Properties to Modify